 Notice that we can override the properties from the prototypal object in the

 derived object.
-In the example, we overrode firstName
+In the example, we overrode firstName and

-.
-Methods from the prototypal object (getFullName()
+lastName.
+Methods from the prototypal object (getFullName() in

 this example) can get the overridden properties through the this